Secure Your Appointment Below

 Overall, spinal decompression therapy is designed to be a gentle, non-invasive treatment that can provide significant relief from back pain and associated symptoms for many patients.

 Spinal decompression therapy is generally considered safe, but like any treatment, it can have some side effects.
 Most side effects are mild and temporary, but it's important to be aware of them and to communicate with your healthcare provider if you experience any discomfort.
-Here are some potential side effects of spinal decompression therapy:
+Here are some potential side effects of spinal

 Common Side Effects